malva-arborea/GettingAndCleaningData/CodeBook.md

 The following variables are used in this program (ordered alphabetically):

 ```
- my_activity_labels: contains the data from the file activity_labels.txt
+ my_activity_labels: contains the data from the file activity_labels.txt:  6 rows / 2 columns
- my_data_mean_by_activity: contains the resulting data set
+ my_data_mean_by_activity: contains the resulting data set: 180 rows / 81 columns
- my_features: contains the data from the file features.txt
+ my_features: contains the data from the file features.txt: 561 rows / 2 columns
- my_mean_std: contains mean and standard deviation data
+ my_mean_std: contains mean and standard deviation data: 10299 rows / 81 columns
- my_sensor_data: is the concatenated data from both training and test datasets
+ my_sensor_data: is the concatenated data from both training and test datasets: 10299 rows / 563 columns
- my_sensor_labels: represents the label data
- my_subject_test: contains the data from the file subject_test.txt
+ my_subject_test: contains the data from the file subject_test.txt: 2947 rows / 1 column
- my_subject_train: contains the data from the file subject_train.txt
+ my_subject_train: contains the data from the file subject_train.txt: 7352 rows / 1 column
- my_test_sensor_data: contains the data from the test dataset (both from the subject and the sensor)
+ my_test_sensor_data: contains the data from the test dataset (both from the subject and the sensor): 2947 rows/ 563 columns
- my_training_sensor_data: contains the data from the training dataset (both from the subject and the sensor)
+ my_training_sensor_data: contains the data from the training dataset (both from the subject and the sensor): 7352 rows / 563 columns
- my_x_test: contains the data from the file X_test.txt
+ my_x_test: contains the data from the file X_test.txt: 2947 rows / 561 columns
- my_x_train: contains the data from the file X_train.txt
+ my_x_train: contains the data from the file X_train.txt: 7352 rows / 561 columns
- my_y_test: contains the data from the file y_test.txt
+ my_y_test: contains the data from the file y_test.txt:  2947 rows /  1 columns
- my_y_train: contains the data from the file y_train.txt
+ my_y_train: contains the data from the file y_train.txt: 7352 rows / 1 columns
 ```

 ### Program Code